 As you will see in the following pages, you will be hard pressed to find a research team that incorporates more volunteerism, philanthropy, global outreach, education, and fun into their work!
 Other than my own family, being a part of the MCORRP family gives me the greatest pride and joy.
 I hope you enjoy reading about our great program, and the talented people who make it happen!

-Our success continues to be built upon committed, dedicated, hard-working staff and on the passion and commitment of collaborative investigators from around the world.
-The leadership of Dr. Eagle has been essential; his extraordinary commitment to excellence, inclusiveness and mentorship continues to promote collaboration among a variety of disciplines and professionals.
+We are fortunate to have a team of committed, dedicated, hard-working staff and extraordinary passion and commitment of investigators from around the world.
+Dr. Eagle’s leadership has been essential; his exemplary commitment to excellence, inclusiveness and mentorship continues to promote collaboration among a variety of disciplines and professionals.